Discover the projects our students are currently working on…

 Science as Fantasy: Humour and Human Psychology in Pixar’s Inside Out (2015)

-SCOM6006 publication project, supervised by Anna-Sophie Jürgens
+SCOM6006 publication project, supervised by Dr Anna-Sophie Jürgens

 Gender and Terror Tangled in the Weeds: What Poison Ivy Can Teach About Eco-Feminism and its Intersection with Eco-Terrorism

-SCOM3003 project (supervised by Anna-Sophie Jürgens)
+SCOM3003 project (supervised by Dr Anna-Sophie Jürgens)

 The Horror of Plants: An exploration of the portrayal of plants and horror in Swamp Thing

-SCOM3003 project (supervised by Anna-Sophie Jürgens)
+SCOM3003 project (supervised by Dr Anna-Sophie Jürgens)

 “Co-Creation and Collaboration – Engaged ANU“